About the LBJ Women's Campaign School

 Why women?

-The 2020 election was historic as record numbers of women, women of color, and LGBTQ+ women ran and won races for elected office.
-However, progress has been incremental and women are still underrepresented at every level of elected office.
+The 2020 and 2022 elections set record numbers of women, women of color, and LGBTQ+ people who ran and won races for elected office.
+However, progress has been incremental and women are still underrepresented at every level of government.

 Women in elected office in 2023.
 Source: Center for American Women and Politics, Rutgers